When is it too cold to open a hive?

 I hardly know where to begin.
 Ignoring the fact that she lost a month by relying on a mere possibility, it’s the cold comment that really sends me.
 How can it possibly be too cold to feed them?

 Furthermore, cold losses are usually associated with chilled brood.
 A colony that’s starving will have little or no brood, having consumed it to conserve energy and resources.
 And even if there is brood, how long does it take to feed a colony?
 Certainly all the brood won’t die in the 10 seconds it takes to slide in a sugar cake.
+As soon as the nurse bees feel the draft, they will press their abdomens across the brood cells to keep the nest warm and toasty.
+That’s what bees do.

 Simply put, there is almost no temperature at which it is too cold to feed a starving colony.
 Sure, there are exceptions.
 If you’re in the prairie provinces and it’s 40 below, it’s probably a wasted effort.
 But most beekeepers can find a warmish day even in the dead of winter.